thephez/dpp-spec/docs/data-contract.md

       ✓ should have "unique" flag to be of a boolean type ✓ should have no more than 10 indices
       ✓ should have no more than 3 unique indices
-      ✓ should return invalid result if indices has undefined property ✓ should return invalid result if index property is object ✓ should return invalid result if index property is array of objects ✓ should return invalid result if index property is array of arrays ✓ should return invalid result if index property is array with many item definitions ✓ should return invalid result if index property is a single $id properties definition
+      ✓ should return invalid result if index is prebuilt ✓ should return invalid result if indices has undefined property ✓ should return invalid result if index property is object ✓ should return invalid result if index property is array of objects ✓ should return invalid result if index property is array of arrays ✓ should return invalid result if index property is array with many item definitions ✓ should return invalid result if unique compound index contains both required and optional properties properties definition
         ✓ should be an array
         ✓ should have at least one property defined